browserengineering/book/book/animations.md

 CSS transitions
 ===============

-The key to avoiding re-rastering layers is to know which layers have changed, and which haven't.
+The key to not re-rastering layers is to know which layers have changed, and which haven't.
 Right now, we're basically always assuming all layers have changed, but ideally we'd know exactly what's changed between frames.
-Browsers have all sorts of complex methods to achieve this,[^browser-detect-diff] but to keep things simple, let's implement a CSS feature perfect for compositing: [CSS transitions][csstransitions].
+Browsers have all sorts of complex methods to achieve this,[^browser-detect-diff] but to keep things simple, let's implement a CSS feature that's perfect for compositing: [CSS transitions][csstransitions].

 [csstransitions]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions